2007 Holiday Bowl: Analysis

 On the Sun Devil side, quarterback Rudy Carpenter tied Jake Plummer for the second-most career touchdowns in school history with his 64th and 65th.
 Carpenter went 18-for-36 for 187 yards and two touchdowns.
 He also lost 45 yards on four sacks.
 Arizona State had a total of five turnovers.

 Sports commentator Kirk Bohls of the Austin American-Statesman opined, “The truth of the matter is that the 17th-ranked Longhorns were everything most people thought they'd be in August as they bone-rattled a very good Arizona State team that came within an eyelash of a BCS berth.
 If Texas had been half this consistent all season, it'd be playing in a bowl game [after New Year’s Day].
 But Mack Brown will settle for a better-late-than-never performance with an impressive 52–34 victory over the Pac-10 co-champion Sun Devils in a Holiday Bowl that was just shorter than the Bush years.
 Texas had made a habit of finishing strong with some spirited fourth-quarter rallies all season, but this time it started stronger than garlic breath and never let up.
 This Texas team knocked the ever-living stuffing out of ASU.
 This Texas team showed fire, showed passion and mostly showed up.
 These Longhorns finished the year with a fulfilling game that could possibly squeeze them into the top 10 and should titillate their fans for eight months and stoke a high 2008 preseason national ranking.”

-UT's first opponent of 2008 is Florida Atlantic University, who won the 2007 New Orleans Bowl and set a record for the shortest amount of time between starting a football program and securing a bowl victory.